Your husband spilled some milk on the kitchen counter. It doesn't seem like he's going to clean it. You're annoyed, so you say:

 Can you wipe the milk up?

-Compare this to just using the word "wipe ___ off (of something)".
+Compare "wipe up" to "wipe ___ off (of something)".
 You use "wipe off" for something that's stuck onto something, like dust, grease, or some kind of mark:

 Let me wipe the dust off of that before you use it.